Learning Flat Latent Manifolds with VAEs: Related Work

 {\textbf{Interpretation of the VAE's latent space}}.
 In general, the latent space of VAEs is considered to be Euclidean \citep[e.g.][]{Kingma2016,higgins2017beta}, but it is not constrained to be Euclidean.
 This can be problematic if we require a precise metric that is based on the latent space.
 Some recent works \citep{mathieu2019hierarchical, grattarola2018learning} adapted the latent space to be non-Euclidean to match the data structure.
 We solve the problem from another perspective: we enforce the latent space to be Euclidean.

 {\textbf{Jacobian and Hessian regularisation}}.
 In \citep{rifai2011manifold}, the authors proposed to regularise the Jacobian and Hessian of the encoder.
 However, it is more difficult to augment data in the observation space than in the latent space.
-Encoder regularisation enables the model to perform better in case of, e.g., object recognition by means of the latent space.
-By contrast, decoder regularisation enables the model to do tasks such as generating motions based on the latent space.
 In \citep{hadjeres2017glsr}, the Jacobian of the decoder was regularised to be as small as possible/zero.
 On the contrary, we regularise the the Riemannian metric tensor to be a scaled identity matrix, and hence the Jacobian to be constant, and hence the Hessian to be zero. \cite{Nie2019TowardsAB} regularised the Jacobian with respect to the weights for GANs.
 In terms of supervised learning, \cite{jakubovitz2018} used Jacobian regularisation to improve the robustness for classification.

 {\textbf{Metric learning}}.
 Various metric learning approaches for both deep supervised and unsupervised models were proposed.
 For instance, deep metric learning \citep{hoffer2015deep} used a triplet network for supervised learning. \cite{karaletsos2016bayesian} introduced an unsupervised metric learning method, where a VAE is combined with triplets.
 However, a human oracle is still required.
 By contrast, our approach is completely based on unsupervised learning, using the Euclidean distance in the latent space as a distance metric.
 Our proposed method is similar to the metric learning methods such as Large Margin Nearest Neighbour \citep{weinberger2009distance}, which pulls target neighbours together and pushes impostors away.
 The difference is that our approach is an unsupervised method.